BraveHeart-QwQ/Elegant-Markdown-Style/README.md

 p.s.
 I'm not a front-end related worker, I just made this style out of interest.
 Pull requests is welcome.

+p.s.
+This repository will update occasionally, and the pic may not be updated on time.

 ## Install